Here are a list of the 10 latest microcontroller boards that you could use in a project:

 The latest versions Arduino are based on the Atmel AVR microcontroller, and are programmed over USB.

-You can buy them or build your own, since the hardware specs are released under a Creative Commons Attribution Share-Alike 2.5 license and are made available on the Arduino Web site.
+You can buy the Arduino or build your own, since the hardware specs are released under a Creative Commons Attribution Share-Alike 2.5 license and are made available on the Arduino Web site.

 In the near future I will be posting about some cool projects that use the Arduino.